mhongell/ELKStackProject/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly reliable, in addition to restricting traffic to the network.
+- What aspect of security do load balancers protect?
+	- Availability
-- _TODO: What aspect of security do load balancers protect?
-Availability What is the advantage of a jump box?
-The jump box serves as a gateway to access all VMs from a single access point, rather than having to access each VM individually.
+- What is the advantage of a jump box?
+	- The jump box serves as a gateway to access all VMs from a single access point, rather than having to access each VM individually.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?
-Filebeat captures data about the file system.
+- What does Filebeat watch for?
+	- Filebeat captures data about the file system.
-- _TODO: What does Metricbeat record?
-Metricbeat collects machine metrics, such as uptime, and sends them to ELK.
+- What does Metricbeat record?
+	- Metricbeat collects machine metrics, such as uptime, and sends them to ELK.

 The configuration details of each machine may be found below.